She Left Me on Friday

 "She Left Me on Friday" is the second single taken from the Shed Seven album Let It Ride.
-It was released on 2 March 1998 and made it to number 11 on the UK Singles Chart.
+It was released on 2 March 1998 and entered the UK Singles Chart, peaking at number 11 and remaining in top 100 on the list for 6 weeks.

 The song also appears on the band's compilation albums Going For Gold and The Singles Collection, along with the live albums Where Have You Been Tonight? and Live At The BBC.